 If your mobility needs are short-term, Medicare may insist on a rental.
 Likewise, Medicare can direct you to buy equipment for long-term needs.
 Still, in other situations, Medicare may give you the choice to buy or rent your DME.

-Once you have a prescription, you must fill it at a medical equipment company approved by Medicare.
-For some upright walkers, you may have to pay the total cost upfront and be reimbursed by Medicare later.
+Once you have a prescription, you must obtain your walker from a company approved by Medicare.
+For an upright walker, you may have to pay the total cost upfront and receive reimbursement by Medicare later.
 To avoid financial surprises, clarify these details with your provider and Medicare representative.

 Can I get a walker for free?

 You cannot get a free walker from Medicare.
 Additionally, you need to meet all of Medicare’s criteria before they will authorize this service.
 If your provider recommends a walker, but you cannot meet your payment responsibilities, there are community organizations to help seniors access equipment.
-Talk with your doctor's office as they often have lists of community resources.
+Talk with your doctor's office, as they often have lists of community resources.
 Along with churches, synagogues, mosques, and community organizations, some companies offer refurbished medical equipment to the public.
-Often the equipment has been donated, and these savings are passed on to the consumer with low to no-cost pricing of medical supplies.
+Frequently, the equipment is donated, and these savings are passed on to the consumer through low- to no-cost pricing of medical supplies.

-If you obtain previously used or refurbished walkers, they must be in good working order.
+If you obtain previously used or refurbished walkers, they should be fully functioning.
 The last thing you want is to suffer a debilitating injury from defective or old, unsafe equipment.

-If you need a knee scooter due to an injury or surgery on your leg, Medicare Part B will not cover it.
+As people age, they tend to develop chronic health conditions.
+This may cause an individual to rely on a mobility assistive device such as a walker to decrease mobility limitations.
+If you need a scooter due to an injury or surgery on your leg, Medicare Part B will not cover it.
 However, you may be eligible for this benefit if you have Medicare Advantage or a dual plan with Medicaid.
 You will need to clarify the details with your insurance representative.

 FAQ